learnTrack/Q-A/README.md

 ## How?
 Simply create an issue with specific question.
 If you know the answer of your question you can assign someone else to encourage their learning expierence.
 You can also answer your own question if you feel like you can offer a better perspective or you are not sure of the answer yourself.

+Don't forget to add a label that corresponds to the question.
+If the label for your question doesn't exist feel free to create one.

 ## Contributors
 Anita (@heron2014) & Simon (@SimonLab)